History of Sex in Cinema:

 En La Cama (2005, Chile) (aka In Bed)

-In the opening of this Chilean drama directed by Matias Bize, a couple were in bed making passionate love to each other:
+In the opening of this Chilean drama directed by Matias Bize, a couple were in bed making passionate love to each other - shot in extreme close-up:

 Daniela (Blanca Lewin)